• Menu

 Taylor Park Reservoir east of Almont.
 Photo: meltedplastic

-Taylor Park Marina – It’s a full service marina with boat rentals, fishing equipment, camping supplies, a bait shop, liquor store and restaurant.
-Situated on the south side of the lake, Taylor Park Marina is open seasonally from mid May to late September.
-You can call ahead to the Mac-N-Gnaw Grill to order, 970-641-2922.
+Taylor Park Marina – It’s a full-service marina with boat rentals, fishing equipment, camping supplies, a bait shop, a liquor store, and a restaurant.
+Situated on the south side of the lake, Taylor Park Marina is open seasonally from mid-May to late September.
+You can call ahead to the Mac-N-Gnaw Grill to order, at 970-641-2922.

 Camping

-There are both developed and primitive campsites nearby Taylor Park.
+There are both developed and primitive campsites near Taylor Park.
 You can drive up nearly any of the forest roads in the region to find free, dispersed campsites.
-Look for spots to pull your car over and existing sites (evidence of fire ring).
+Look for spots to pull your car over and existing sites (evidence of a fire ring).

-• Lakeview Campground – This popular campground resides just above the res at elevation of 9400 feet.
+• Lakeview Campground – This popular campground resides just above the reservoir at an elevation of 9400 feet.
 Most of the 66 campsites provide wonderful views of the lake and Sawatch Mountains.
 22 of them are accessible.
-There are electric hookups and dump station, but no sewage or water hookup.
+There are electric hookups and dump stations, but no sewage or water hookups.

 Read about camping near Almont and Taylor Park Reservoir.